Unity

 Implement custom event tracking to gather valuable user data.

-Track ad revenue to gather valuable user data related to ad revenue.
+Track revenue to gather valuable user data related to revenue.

 Note